Precious Paws Cat Rescue

 Any questions are welcomed by email at any time during or after the adoption.

-Policies You Must Meet
+Policies & Conditions You Need To Meet

 The following policies help us find our cats their perfect home where they can live a happy healthy life.